-- The County of San Diego BHS manages an electronic health record (EHR) for the MHP County and Contracted providers.
-The EHR holds client's protected health information (PHI) which is accessible by County and Contracted providers to improve coordination of care across the MHP System of Care.
+- The County of San Diego BHS manages an electronic health record (EHR) for the BHP County and Contracted providers.
+The EHR holds client's protected health information (PHI) which is accessible by County and Contracted providers to improve coordination of care across the BHP System of Care.
 PHI documented within the EHR is also used for internal County operation purposes. - When a third-party requests client information, the Program should ensure compliance with applicable privacy laws.
 When accepting an authorization form from an outside source, programs shall reasonably ensure the authorization is valid and verify the identity of the requestor before providing client information.
 County Programs shall follow the relevant ACO policies and procedures (HHSA L-25 and HHSA L-09).
-County Programs shall also use the HHSA-approved authorization form (HHSA 23-09) when soliciting client records from a third party.
+County Programs shall also use the HHSA-approved authorization form (HHSA 23-09) when soliciting client records from a third party. - Contracted Programs may, but are not required, to use the HHSA Authorization form located on the Optum Website > BHS Provider Resources > SMH & DMC-ODS Health Plans> UCRM tab.